-Fiscal Year 2023 Approved Budget (Revenues)
+Fiscal Year 2024 Approved Budget (Revenues)

-This section describes the projected Fiscal Year 2023 revenues for the budget that was approved in May 2022.
-Total revenue for Fiscal Year 2023 is projected to increase 4.2%, or \$31 million over Fiscal Year 2022 actual revenue.
-The following projections for Fiscal Year 2023 may be adjusted in response to the finalization of Fiscal Year 2022 actual revenues.
-In Fiscal Year 2022, the City received a one-time \$12.3 million settlement which elevated total revenue for the year.
-One-time revenue in Fiscal Year 2023 is currently estimated at \$3.1 million, which reflects food and medical hold harmless revenue the City will receive in Fiscal Year 2023 but will be phased out in Fiscal Year 2024.
+This section describes the projected Fiscal Year 2024 revenues for the budget that was approved in May 2023.
+Total revenue for Fiscal Year 2024 is projected to increase 2.1%, or \$16 million over Fiscal Year 2023 actual revenue.
+The following projections for the Fiscal Year 2024 Approved Budget may be adjusted in response to the finalization of Fiscal Year 2023 actual revenues.
+One-time revenue in Fiscal Year 2023 is currently estimated at \$3.7 million, which reflects food and medical hold harmless revenue the City will receive in Fiscal Year 2024 but will be phased out in Fiscal Year 2025.

 Gross Receipts Taxes.
-Total gross receipt tax revenues in Fiscal Year 2023 are currently budgeted to increase by 5.1%, including reductions in hold harmless distributions and other items.
-As of November 2022, year-to-date revenues have met expectations, growing 5.8% over the previous year.
-Fiscal Year 2023 GRT also includes estimates for State-shared excise tax on recreational cannabis, compensating tax, and interstate telecommunications services tax revenue.
+Taking into account final Fiscal Year 2023 revenues, total gross receipt tax revenues in the Fiscal Year 2024 approved budget are currently expected to increase by 1.2%, including reductions in hold harmless distributions and other items.
+As of November 2023, year-to-date revenues have exceeded those expectations, with cumulative growth at 5.9%.
+This larger year-to-date growth is due in part to a one-time lump sum food hold harmless payment received to account for incorrectly reported tax deductions.
+As a result, the City received an additional \$5.2 million in the month of January 2024.
+Fiscal Year 2024 GRT also includes estimates for State-shared excise tax on recreational cannabis, compensating tax, and interstate telecommunications services tax revenue.

 Property Tax Revenues.
-Fiscal Year 2023 property tax revenues are currently budgeted to grow to 3.7%, or \$3.5 million over Fiscal Year 2022 actual revenues.
+Based on Fiscal Year 2023 actuals, Fiscal Year 2024 property tax revenues are currently budgeted to grow to 1.5%, or \$1.4 million over Fiscal Year 2023 actual revenues.
+However, this will likely be revised upward given data from the Bernalillo